FrankHB/pl-docs/en-US/calling-for-language-features.md

 There are vaious of control operators for building delimited continuation.
 About their expressiveness, see [here](http://okmij.org/ftp/continuations/#impromptu-shift).

+### Case studies

+C and C++ are lacking of first class-objects as the objects can have decayble types like arrays.
+Despite that, they have also other non-first-class entities: functions, and references in C++.
+It is particularly interested that what will happen when they are turned into first-class entities.
+For entities other than references, the main reason is compatibility of decaying - several kinds of implicit conversions (in C++, `LvalueTransformation` category of several kinds of standard conversion) on specific non-first-class entities, and C++ has provided replacements based on class types (e.g. `std::array`, *closure types* of *lambda-expression*).
+Except for `void` (treated as an object type in C, and another special kind in C++, while the essense of the type is exactly same), the remaining kind is references in C++ - it is treated specially by the core language rules.
+Without mandatory of rules on types (see also the discussions about type systems in related sections below), there is room to make it also first-class, without interfering the conceptional differences between "objects" and "entities" (see above).

 ## Proper tail calls

 Mandatory of space complexity boundary of most language constructs.
 No need to abstract loops specifically.
 If needed, users can extend the mechanism.